sreeharisreddy/UBSAssignment/readme.md

 ========

 StringAccumelator will accumelate the numbers from a give text .
-The text can inegers numbers , any specical haracters , Program will trean any special charactwe as a number seperator
+The text can contains inegers , any specical haracters .Program will treat any special character as a number seperator

 #PreRequisites
 Java 1.8